Home · 16 Types · The 16 types · ENTP

 What does the ENTP type mean?

 The Trailblazer is driven by possibilities.
-Resourceful, quick and provocative, you love exploring new angles, challenging the consensus and improvising solutions.
+Resourceful and provocative, you love exploring new angles, challenging the consensus and improvising solutions.
 Where there's a problem, you see an opportunity — and ten paths.

 Can this type change?